 If you’ve never heard of Reefer Madness, you might be living under a rock.
 No matter your views on marijuana use, this absurd 1936 movie was made to “educate” young Americans on the dangers of drug abuse, but really it’s a propaganda film produced by a church group and distributed by notorious exploitation producer Dwain Esper.

 In the film, pot abuse drives several young adults to violence, murder, and (of course) madness.
 At the end, Dr. Alfred Carroll (Josef Forte) breaks the fourth wall (uh, spoilers?) to warn viewers that their children might die after consuming marijuana.
 After a sort of reappearance in the 1970s, Reefer Madness took on a new life as a parody film for supporters of drug reform and cannabis legalization.

 This silent adaptation of Bram Stoker’s Dracula is often regarded as one of the most influential films in the history of cinema.
-While failing to acquire the proper rights to Dracula, German film studio Prana Film rebranded the legendary vampire as Count Orlok, and resorted to calling vampires “Nosferatu.”
+After failing to acquire the proper rights to Dracula, German film studio Prana Film rebranded the legendary vampire as Count Orlok, and resorted to calling vampires “Nosferatu.”
 While it won’t scare the pants off you, director F.W.
-Murnau perfectly tells the story, harnessing the haunting atmosphere associated with German Impressionist cinema to great effect.
+Murnau perfectly tells the story, harnessing the haunting atmosphere associated with German Impressionist cinema to great effect (in Nosferatu, you can see the influences of such seminal works as The Cabinet of Dr. Caligari).
 Production designer Albin Grau birthed the film’s concept after speaking with a Serbian farmer who believed his father was one of the undead.